DOJ won’t file charges in Pence document case

 The Department of Justice did not respond to a request for comment.

-The department has since January been looking into Pence’s handling of classified documents after leaving office in 2021, after a small number of documents with classified markings were found at the former vice president’s Indiana home.
+Since January, the department has been looking into Pence’s handling of classified documents after leaving office in 2021, after a small number of documents with classified markings were found at the former vice president’s Indiana home.

 The FBI in February searched Pence’s home and found one additional document with classified markings.
 Federal agents searched Pence’s offices in Washington, D.C., later in February and did not find any additional classified materials.